-The purpose of this zone is primarily for commercial uses with, but compatible light industrial uses is also allowed, and residential uses is allowed as allowed by a secondary use the Saticoy Area Plan.
-(The regulatory provisions, including development standards that are applicable to the TC ZOne are set forth in the Old Town Saticoy Development Code, Article 19, Ssection.
-8119-1.3.1).
+The purpose of this zone is primarily for commercial uses with compatible light industrial uses and residential uses as allowed by the Saticoy Area Plan.
+The regulatory provisions, including development standards that are applicable to the TC Zone are set forth in the Old Town Saticoy Development Code, Article 19, section 8119-1.3.1.